Leon Powe may have another obstacle to overcome, but that hasn't stopped him from realizing there are others with their own set of roadblocks.

 "There are a lot of people in Oakland going through a lot, and they are counting on us," Powe said by phone Tuesday night.
 "We want to try to do things in the community just to bring people together.
 If we don't, I don't know who will."

 In Cleveland, Powe will be reunited with superstar LeBron James.
-The two were teammates with the Oakland Soldiers AAU club team while
+The two were teammates with the Oakland Soldiers AAU club team while in high school.

 "I don't know if (James) had any input.
 I haven't talked to him," Powe said.
 "But I'm pretty sure he wanted me on the team."